Some are observed, all leave traces: whole-population modeling of French elite civil servants' career paths: Public-Private paths in French elite civil servants

 We now turn to our main quantities of interest, cohort-related coefficients, which are presented in the left pane of Figure \ref{fig:post-mod45}.
 The view is quite contrasted between $\gamma^0$ and $\gamma^1$.
-On the one hand, it isn't possible to conclude that the chance of leaving for the private sector $\gamma^0$ has significantly changed across the period, as the credible interval well includes zero (\(\text{med} = -0.226, I_{90} = [-0.625, 0.176]\)).
+On the one hand, it isn't possible to conclude that the probability of leaving for the private sector $\gamma^0$ has significantly changed across the period, as the credible interval well includes zero (\(\text{med} = -0.226, I_{90} = [-0.625, 0.176]\)).
 However, it is at least possible to state strongly that this coefficient has not increased across time, and has quite possibly decreased.
 On the other hand, we can state with fair confidence that $\gamma^1$ has increased over time, with $\text{med}=1.16$, (\(I_{90}=[0.301,1.98]\)).
-These results are robust to misspecification, as shown by checks with modular inference described in Appendix \ref{ap:robustness}.
-We thus conclude that on the one hand, the probability of leaving the public sector has not increased in the period, and may even have decreased; and that the probability of coming back has increased in the period, contrary to what we expected before conducting this study.
+We thus conclude that on the one hand, the probability of leaving the public sector has not increased in the period, and may even have decreased; and that the probability of coming back has increased in the period, contrary to the conclusions of \citet{rouban_norme_2014}.

 \textbf{Dependency with the electoral process}.
 The posterior for the election time effects are reported in the right pane of Figure \ref{fig:post-mod45}.
 We observe that the overall size of potential effects is far smaller than for period effects, and so should be interpreted cautiously.
 On the one hand, we conclude that elections have no impact on $\gamma^0$, as the credible interval is very well centered on zero ($\text{med} = -0.0212, I_{90} = [-0.249, 0.201]$).
 On the other hand, however, despite important uncertainty, there seems to be a small positive effect of election time on $\gamma^1$ ($\text{med} = 0.302, I_{90} = [0.000, 0.302]$).
-In summary, electoral shifts probably do not influence the chance of high civil servants to leave for the private sector, but it might lead to higher chances of coming back for those who left.
+In summary, electoral shifts probably do not influence the probability of high civil servants to leave for the private sector, but it might lead to a higher probability of coming back for those who had left.